ChaosLime/ShareMoor/README.md

 To deploy, please install the following dependies in their respective locations:

 Current uses of Exiftool 12.06 and are delivered contained with a zip file.
-Please unpack it within the contents of package below.
-Script to automate coming soon.
+SpringBoot_Server application upon upload will varify the existance of exiftool, and will unpack zip according.
-If zip file is missing, please download from the respective website.
+If zip file is missing, please download from the respective website and place as directed below.

 Exiftool:
 https://exiftool.org/